Tuscaloosa, Alabama: Native American

 In 1828, Andrew Jackson was elected president of the United States.
 He had gained popularity when he defeated the Creek at the Battle of Horseshoe Bend in 1814, following victories in the War of 1812.
 He long proposed Indian removal to an Indian Territory to be established west of the Mississippi, to make land available in the Southeast for European-American settlement.
 Jackson abandoned the policy of his predecessors of treating different Indian groups as separate nations.
 Instead, he aggressively pursued plans to move all Indian tribes living east of the Mississippi River.

 Following Congressional passage of the Indian Removal Act, in 1832 the Creek National Council signed the Treaty of Cusseta, ceding their remaining lands east of the Mississippi to the U.S., and accepting relocation to the Indian Territory.
 They had already been under pressure from new settlers encroaching on their territory.
 Most Muscogee-speaking peoples were removed to Indian Territory during the Trail of Tears in 1834, although some remained behind.
 Some Muscogee in Alabama live near Poarch Creek Reservation in Atmore (northeast of Mobile).

 Statehood and origin of name

 The ruins of the Alabama State Capitol in Tuscaloosa at Capitol Park.
 The building served as the home of a women's college until it burned down in 1923.

 The pace of European settlement in the Southeast increased greatly after the War of 1812 and the Treaty of Fort Jackson and the subsequent availability of land previously settled by Native Americans.
-A small assortment of log cabins soon arose near the large Creek village at the fall line of the river, which the new settlers named in honor of the sixteenth-century Chief Tuskaloosa of a Muskogean-speaking tribe–combining the Choctaw words "tushka" or "tashka" ("warrior") and "lusa" ("black").
+A small assortment of log cabins soon arose near the large Creek village at the fall line of the river, which the new settlers named in honor of the 16th-century Chief Tuskaloosa of a Muskogean-speaking tribe–combining the Choctaw words "tushka" or "tashka" ("warrior") and "lusa" ("black").

 In 1817, Alabama became a territory.
 On December 13, 1819, the territorial legislature incorporated the town of Tuskaloosa, one day before Congress admitted Alabama to the Union as a U.S. state.